Avoid Debt Snowball And Get Debt Free in 7 Ways

 5. DON’T USE DEBT TO PAY OFF DEBT, THAT’S CALLED DEBT REPLACEMENT AND INCREASES DEBT SNOWBALL

-I said it before, save up some money or budget money from income, no matter how small and use that to pay off your debt.
-Most of us have to have some debt, but it should be in line with your income at minimum.
+I said it before, save up some money or budget money from income, no matter how small, and use that to pay off your debt.
+Most of us have to have some debt, but it should be in line with our income at a minimum.
 Much of the debt we carry is emotionally burdensome and unnecessary.
-You can get out of debt forever, if you understand this.
+You can get out of debt forever if you understand this.

 6. HANDS OFF YOUR RETIREMENT ACCOUNT, IT’S FOR YOUR RETIREMENT

 When retirement age rolls around some workers have to wait 2 years, some 5, and others 10 or more years to retire because they used the undisciplined approach of spending retirement dollars before retirement time.
 Not only did they spend the dollars, but they had to repay interest and penalties for early use of the money.

 This makes no sense at all, unless it is a matter of life and death (your own), you should not touch retirement money until retirement time.
 The general rule of thumb is that you can safely take out 5% a year to retire, after retirement.
 Most accounts can generate at least that much in interest to consistently replenish the account.

 7. BEFORE A PURCHASE AVOID DEBT SNOWBALL BY ASKING YOURSELF,

 Four necessary questions:

 “DO I NEED THIS, DO I WANT THIS, WILL I USE THIS, CAN I AFFORD THIS, AND WILL THIS LAST?